 Machane Yehuda Market

-The best way to travel in Jerusalem on a budget is to shop and eat like a local at the Machane Yehuda Market.
+The best way to travel in Jerusalem on a budget is to shop and eat like a local at the Machane Yehuda Market, which can be visited on your own or on a tour.
 This market is a landmark in itself and is brimming with local produce, eateries, homeware, clothes, and local art – all at affordable prices.

 Also referred to as “the shuk”, Machane Yehuda Market dates back to the Ottoman period when it first opened.
 The market has since been a hub for local merchants and it has developed into a thriving shopping destination.
 It is one of the best ways to uncover the culture of the city and to sample a wide range of local dishes.
 If you need to find affordable gifts then there are plenty of handmade accessories and souvenirs to choose from on Jerusalem’s most popular market.